-CONTBUS-DISABLED overrides the IMPROPRMVL alarm during the one-minute wait period, but afterward IMPROPRMVL can be raised because it is no longer suppressed.
+CONTBUS-DISABLED overrides IMPROPRMVL, page 124, during the one-minute wait period, but afterward IMPROPRMVL can be raised because it is no longer suppressed.
 IMPROPRMVL is raised after CONTBUS-DISABLED clears if the card is in the node database.
 If CONTBUS-DISABLED has cleared but IMPROPRMVL is still active, inserting a card will clear the IMPROPRMVL alarm.